The Tombs of Atuan: Setting

 Earthsea is an archipelago, or group of islands.
 In the fictional history of this world, the islands were raised from the ocean by Segoy, an ancient deity or hero.
 The world is inhabited by both humans and dragons, and several among the humans are sorcerers or wizards.
 Influenced strongly by Le Guin's interest in Taoism, the world is shown as being based on a delicate balance, which most of its inhabitants are aware of, but which is disrupted by somebody in each of the original trilogy of novels.
 Magic in the societies of Earthsea is depicted as a force for both good and evil.
-The setting of Earthsea is preindustrial, and has many cultures within the widespread archipelago.
+The setting of Earthsea is pre-industrial, and has many cultures within the widespread archipelago.
 Most of the characters of the story are of the Hardic peoples, who are dark-skinned, and who populate most of the islands.
 The internal universe of Earthsea has not remained constant across Le Guin's various works set in it, but has been continually adjusted and revised.

 Some of the North-eastern islands are populated by the white-skinned Kargish people, who see the Hardic folk as evil sorcerers: the Kargish, in turn, are viewed by the Hardic as barbarians.
 The Kargish peoples have a distinct culture and geography: for example, they do not use written language, as they consider it an evil practice.
 The Kargish people have been described by scholars as being the analog of people in the United States; similarities include an organized religion, and a class system.
 This society does not believe in the equilibrium that the rest of the archipelago believes in, and does not believe in magic either.
 The Kargad empire is a theocracy; its monarch, the God-king, claims to represent the power of the Nameless Ones, described as the "powers of the dark, of ruin, of madness".
 The society is depicted as militant, and patriarchal.
 Le Guin suggests that though the God-king relies upon the Nameless Ones and their high priestess to maintain his authority, he no longer believes in them.